Why Use SQL Window Functions

 Salary difference with the neighbor

-Let’s arrange employees by salary and check whether the gap between neighbors is large:
+Let's arrange employees by salary and see if the gap between neighbors is large:

 Offset example #1

-The diff column shows how much an employee’s salary differs from the previous colleague’s.
+The diff column shows how much the employee's salary differs from the previous colleague's salary.
 As you can see, there are no significant gaps.
 The largest ones are Diane and Bob (11%) and Irene and Frank (15%).

-Let’s see how an employee’s salary compares to the minimum and maximum wages in his department:
+Let's see how an employee's salary compares to the minimum and maximum wages in their department:

 Offset example #2

 For each employee, the low column shows the minimum salary in the department, and the high column shows the maximum.
-As you can see, the HR and Sales salary ranges are narrow, but the IT range is much broader.
+As you can see, the salary ranges for HR and Sales are narrow, but the range for IT is much wider.

 Aggregation

 Aggregation means counting totals or averages.
 For example, the average salary per city.
-Or the total number of gold medals for each country in the Olympic Games standings.
+Or the total number of gold medals for each country in the Olympic rankings.

 We will aggregate employee salaries.